 Each proposal is expected to be reviewed by at least three reviewers who are invited from the community.
-Proposals will be scored on a 5-point scale for scientific merit and technical feasibility with comments on relevance, strength/weakness, feasibility and so on.
+Proposals will be scored on a 5-point scale for scientific merit and technical feasibility with comments on relevance, strength/weakness, feasibility, etc.